flashcordon/big-history/Histoire-système-solaire.md

 - Sa gravité de surface est 38% celle de la Terre
 - Mars fait un tour complet sur elle-même en un peu plus de 24h, et effectue un tour complet du Soleil en presque 2 ans (1,9) terrestres
 - Elle se trouve à 1.5 UA du Soleil (entre 1,381 et 1,666 UA)
+- The youngest large-scale surface features on Mars are the Tharsis and Elysium regions, where huge volcanoes rise above the surrounding plains.
+Crater counts indicate that the impressive chain of Tharsis volcanoes have probably been active during the past 1 billion years, and the least cratered flanks of the mighty Olympus Mons (the largest volcano in the entire Solar System) have an estimated age of just 30 million years, suggesting that perhaps the volcano is presently dormant rather than extinct

 ## La vie sur Mars